 Steps to importing

-If you want to import soil, rock, gravel, sand, clay or water, you need to meet strict requirements.
+If you want to import growing media and fertiliser products of plant origin, you need to meet strict biosecurity and phytosanitary requirements.
 We've created a step-by-step process so you can see what's involved.

 Follow the steps

-- Growing media and fertilisers of plant origin
+- growing media and fertilisers of plant origin, including those:

-To successfully import soil, rock or water you need to know:
+To successfully import growing media and fertiliser products of plant origin you need to know:

-- what country the product is coming from
+- what country the growing media or fertiliser is coming from

 - the import health standard (IHS) requirements for your product